meena-rathi/expensestracker/README.md

 The user storys in my GitHub project are as follows:

+* As a site user, I can change the profile picture.
+* As a site user, I can edit the username.
+* As a site user, I can edit the password
 * As a site user, I can easily create an account to access the website.
 * As a site user, I can add a monthly budget.
 * As a site user, I can add the expenses.